Introduction

 As explained in the “Get Started” section, once you submit a problem via the POST method, you will receive a unique reference ID.
 You can use this reference ID with the GET method to retrieve the status of the submitted problem.
 If the optimization solution is ready, you can access it in the “solution” entity.
 As shown in the following figure, the “solution” entity is composed of three main parts:

-The Statistics section provides key metrics that summarize the overall solution across all routes.
+• It provides key metrics that summarize the overall solution across all routes.
 Metrics like total travel distance help assess the efficiency and quality of the optimization.
 These insights enable you to evaluate the performance and effectiveness of the routing process.

 Output Solution Schema: